ShafinKhadem/docker-practice-MERN/README.md

 Docker logs are line-buffered.
 So if a command prints without newline, you may not be able to see it in docker logs.
 For same reason, can't see progress bars of `pip install`.

+You can create overlapping local to remote mounts: https://stackoverflow.com/questions/50238503/overlapping-bind-mounts-and-permissions-in-docker-on-linux

 To prevent docker with background processes from shutting down, add `CMD tail -f /dev/null`

 Use `alias compose-up="docker-compose pull && docker-compose up -d --build --remove-orphans"`.
 Without pull, latest tagged image may not actually be latest and without --build, compose will use your previous built image even if your Dockerfile has changed.